dirs-dev/dirs-rs/README.md

 ## Introduction

-- a tiny library with a minimal API
+- a tiny low-level library with a minimal API
 - that provides the platform-specific, user-accessible locations
 - for retrieving and storing configuration, cache and other data
 - on Linux, Windows (≥ Vista) and macOS.